Hello, I am The Blender Girl, and I continue my shameless bribes with chocolate.

-I am a proud raw vegan chocoholic.
-Or more specifically, a raw vegan chocolate moussaholic.
-Today, I thought it was time I posted my favourite raw vegan allergy free chocolate mousse recipe that can be made in less than five minutes in your blender (I like to use my Vitamix) and is absolutely divine.
+I am a proud raw chocoholic.
+Or more specifically, a raw chocolate moussaholic.
+Today, I thought it was time I posted my favorite raw chocolate pudding recipe that can be made in less than five minutes in your blender and is absolutely divine.
 If the allergy free gluten free brownies didn't do the trick, I feel quite certain that this will.

-Today we are amending step 10 from our tofu chocolate chilli mousse post, as we have progressed to a soy free raw vegan state where: “we continued to accept that we were powerless over chocolate mousse, but found that we could now embrace a dairy free, sugar free, gluten free, and also soy free, raw, vegan alternative; that was just as quick, just as easy, and just as sublime!”
+Today we are amending step 10 from our tofu chocolate chilli mousse, as we have progressed to a soy free raw vegan state where: “we continued to accept that we were powerless over chocolate mousse, but found that we could now embrace a dairy free, sugar free, gluten free, and also soy free, raw, vegan alternative; that was just as quick, just as easy, and just as sublime!”
 But, "just" with our tofu chocolate chilli pepper mousse -- proceed with caution.
-This raw vegan recipe is also deceptive, kicking even the most sober cream and sugar addict back into denial.
+This raw recipe is also deceptive, kicking even the most sober cream and sugar addict back into denial.
 I have served this to many a cream dreamer and received rave reviews.

-Just with the vegan tofu chocolate mousse, this raw chocolate mousse is a beacon of hope for any dairy free, chocolate mousse addict suffering from withdrawals; and an even brighter light for those of you following a soy free diet.
-I like to use raw almond butter in this recipe as it adds a more rounded dimension and depth of flavour that is scrumptious.
+Just like with the vegan tofu chocolate mousse, this raw chocolate mousse is a beacon of hope for any dairy free, chocolate mousse addict suffering from withdrawals; and an even brighter light for those of you following a soy free diet.
+I like to use raw almond butter in this recipe as it adds a more rounded dimension and depth of flavor that is scrumptious.
 If you don't add it, the blend can be a bit flat.
 If you are wanting to make this nut free, coconut cream is delicious as well.
-You could omit the coconut cream and almond butter altogether and just add more vanilla, agave and cacao; but I like this blend because it is not too sweet and rich, and the flavours are better balanced.
+You could omit the coconut cream and almond butter altogether and just add more vanilla, agave and cacao; but I like this blend because it is not too sweet and rich, and the flavors are better balanced.